-When it comes to planting fruit trees, we can never stress enough the importance of planning before you plant.
+When it comes to planting fruit trees, we can never stress enough the importance of the planning stage.
 This includes choosing the best spot for your new planting above the ground and below the ground.
-It is highly recommended that you contact your local utility department before digging to prevent damage to cables, pipes, and other underground structures.
+We highly recommend that you contact your local utility department before digging to prevent damage to cables, pipes, and other underground structures.

 Too often we encounter troubles because we act first and think later.
 That’s why, when planting an orchard or even a few trees in the back yard, it’s a good idea to take a step back and visualize how our efforts will look 10 years from now.
 Remember, the time difference between a vegetable garden and productive fruit trees can be years!
 It’s also well worth the wait, so, to start things off right, let’s avoid future problems by considering a few key things before planting.

 Have you chosen a place free of interference?
 Is it far enough from power lines, sewer lines, sidewalks, etc.?
 Visualize your tree 10 years from now in the location you’ve chosen, and ask yourself those questions.

 If your tree could talk, it would ask for a well-drained, fertile location with plenty of sunlight.
 While a full day’s sun is great, trees can still thrive and produce on a half-day’s light; and most trees are forgiving of imperfect soil conditions.
 If your ground is a little heavy, consider using our coco-fiber medium.
 Just drop the brick into 1 1/3 gallons of warm/hot water, 30 minutes before planting.
 When refilling the hole, work the coco-fiber into the soil and finish planting.
 This will give the root system air and allow for water absorption as the roots develop.